Birth Mom Questions: What Kind of Adoption Is Best – Open, Closed, Semi-Open?

 What Is a Closed Adoption?

 A closed adoption is an arrangement in which no contact takes place between the adoptive family and birth family.
 There is also no identifying information about either family exchanged between the two parties.
 However, you will typically be expected to share some basic, non-identifying information about your family and child with the adoptive family.
-This exchange of information takes place before you sign your consent to adoption, and it allows the adoptive family to learn more about your child and background.
+This exchange of information takes place before you sign your consent for adoption, and it allows the adoptive family to learn more about your child and background.
 For instance, the medical records during your pregnancy are necessary for the adoptive family to see.
-All identifying information will be redacted prior to allowing the adoptive parents to see your medical records.
+All identifying information will be redacted (removed) prior to allowing the adoptive parents to see your medical records.
 Additionally, it is important for adoptive parents to know your family’s medical history.
 For instance, is there a history of cancer in your family?

 How Does a Closed Adoption Differ From an Open Adoption?